manatlan/redys/README.md

 - Not fully/concurrency tested.
 Use at own risk ;-)
 - See [tests](https://github.com/manatlan/redys/blob/master/tests.py) for examples

-BTW, I use it in production for one year : and no problems at all !!!! (it works as excepted)
+BTW, I use it in production since 2018: and no problems at all !!!! (it works as excepted)